swimlane/lint-rules/README.md

 # Swimlane Lint Rules
-A collection of linting rules used in Swimlane Development 📏🐼
+A collection of linting rules used in Swimlane Development Projects 📏🐼

 ## Languages
 Below are the languages we supply linting rules for